The Rise of Experiential Marketing: Creating Memorable Moments in Hospitality

 For better or worse, guests will share their experiences with your brand online, whether on review platforms or social media.
 Knowing this, you want to provide an incredible guest experience so they have something positive to rave about in their testimonials.

 When people are researching hotels and restaurants to visit, they often refer to reviews from other guests to make their purchase decisions.
-Satisfied guests who leave positive reviews generate social media buzz and recommendations by word-of-mouth.
+Satisfied guests who leave positive reviews generate social media buzz and recommendations by word of mouth.
 This organic promotion attracts new customers and boosts your reputation, which is invaluable to any hospitality brand.

 3. Higher Perceived Value and Willingness to Pay Premium Prices